Learning to Trust

 I am too tired to issue statements…

-My Asian American friends, writer & academic sisters are crying.
+My Asian American friends, writer community & academic sisters are crying.

 We are filled with rage and grief, long denied to us.